f-droid/fdroid-website/_posts/2025-10-21-navigating-the-digital-markets-act-digital-services-act-and-the-online-safety-act.md

 Unlike the UK’s OSA, the EU Digital Services Act (DSA) applies to a broader range of services, including app directories and repositories like F-Droid, if they are accessible within the EU.
 The DSA introduces tiers of responsibility based on the size and function of the platform.

-The F-Droid client does not meet any of these requirements:
+F-Droid does not meet any of these requirements:

 * A for-profit organization, but instead a community-run platform
 * Monetizing user data